mathjax/MathJax-demos-web/v2-compatibility.html.md

 </script>
 ```

-blocks, which are no longer supported, in alert you to the need to convert these to version 3 by hand.
+blocks, which are no longer supported, in order to alert you to the need to convert these to version 3 by hand.

 You should use the [configuration converter](https://mathjax.github.io/MathJax-demos-web/convert-configuration/convert-configuration.html) to help convert your version 2 configuration to a comparable version 3 configuration.